Fort Ord Dunes State Park, Marina

 Map and Directions

 From Monterey and points south, take Highway 1 north to the Lightfighter Drive exit.
-Turn left on First Street and follow signs to Fort Ord Dunes State Park.
+Turn left on Second Avenue, right on Divarty Street and right onto First Avenue.
+Follow the small brown State Parks signs to Fort Ord Dunes State Park.

 From Marina and points north, take Highway 1 south to the Imjin Parkway exit.
 Turn on Second Avenue and follow signs to Fort Ord Dunes State Park.